-An Interior Designer’s Guide: Colors that Go With Orange
+An Interior Designer’s Guide: Colors That Go With Orange

 When Lorenzo Atkinson, an e-commerce marketing coordinator at Proenza Schouler discovered his 600-square foot studio apartment, the 1905 classic brownstone architecture inthe Bed-Stuy building sealed the deal according to an article in Domino.
 The beloved home magazine writes it was a New Year’s resolution to start collecting art that turned the charming space into an art gallery, which helped him embrace color.
 In the article, he said, “Art sets the tone for everything that I have.” he says.
 “Prior to collecting art, I didn’t enjoy color in so many ways.”
-Collected works from Black artists such as Theresa Chromati (@theresachromati), Brittney Leeanne Williams, and Devin N. Morris featured vibrant primary colors heavy on blue, red, and greens.
+Collected works from Black artists such as Theresa Chromati (@theresachromati), Brittney Leeanne Williams, and Devin N. Morris featured vibrant primary colors heavy on blue, red, and green.
 Atkinson painted each side of his fireplace a different color; orange on the left and navy on the right to play against the art.
 An orange settee adds another pop of the bright hue to highlight the colorful artwork.

 One adage that applies to orange is a go-big or go-home philosophy, as seen in this post from @decor67, which displays a European-style palazzo with an intricately carved wood ceiling.
 The burnt orange walls play nicely with the warm wood tones of the ceiling decor.
 A turquoise touch dots a neutral palette throughout the floor and furniture on a painting canvas, further complimenting the orange.